 Half of the world’s outbound tourism is generated from Europe.

 Residents of the European Union took 1.2 billion trips.

-538 million international tourists arrived in the EU last year, this accounts for 50% of the world’s total.
+538 million global tourists arrived in the last year, this accounts for 50% of the world’s total.

-139 million arrivals to destinations within the EU are from outside of the European Union.
+139 million inbound arrivals to destinations within the EU are from outside of European countries.

-The 28 countries that are within the European Union account for 81% of international arrivals in Europe.
+The 28 countries that are in the EU account for 81% of international visitors.

 15.7 million U.S. tourists crossed the Atlantic in 2017, a 16% increase from the previous year.